 - Provide training and education material and reference trainers to international partners, supporting their efforts to instruct law enforcement on cybercrime issues globally.

-The key role of ECTEG in developing training materials for law enforcement experts was acknowledged in the EU Agenda to Tackle Organised Crime 2021-2025 (COM-2021 170 final) and in other strategic documents.
+The crucial role of ECTEG in developing training materials for law enforcement experts was acknowledged in the EU Agenda to Tackle Organised Crime 2021-2025 (COM-2021 170 final) and in other strategic documents.
 ECTEG is also a member of Europol-EC3’s Programme Board.

 ECTEG’s history